-20 Different Types of Apple Trees
+20 Different Types of Apple Trees (With Pictures)

 If you are thinking about getting an apple tree for your yard, you probably have many questions, including what type you should choose among the variety of options.
 The answer will depend largely on where you live, but luckily, most zones will allow you a few choices so you can find something perfect for your property.
 Keep reading while we show you several different species you can grow separated by zones so you can make an informed purchase.